Ze'ev Elkin: Biography

-Vladimir Borisovich Elkin (later Ze'ev Elkin) was born to a secular Russian-speaking Jewish family in Kharkiv, in the Ukrainian SSR of the Soviet Union (now Ukraine).
-He became interested in Judaism, joined the Bnei Akiva movement, and learned Hebrew on his own.
+Born Vladimir Borisovich Elkin to a secular Russian-speaking Jewish family in Kharkiv in the Ukrainian Soviet Socialist Republic of the Soviet Union (now part of an independent Ukraine), Elkin became interested in Judaism, joined the Bnei Akiva movement, and learned Hebrew on his own.
 He studied mathematics and physics at Kharkiv University from 1987 to 1990, earning a BA in mathematics.
 He founded the Association of Hebrew and Jewish Teachers during his time at university.
 In 1990, he became the general secretary of the Soviet Union branch of Bnei Akiva.
 In December that year he immigrated to Israel along with his wife.

 He studied at the Hebrew University of Jerusalem, gaining a BA in history in 1994 and an MA in history in the same year.
 Later, Elkin was involved in academic Jewish and medieval studies; in particular, he studied the works of Saadia Gaon.
 He was also involved in Jewish education in the countries of the former Soviet Union.
 He also studied at Yeshivat Har Etzion in 1995.